Let’s Talk About Ageism – Panel Discussion

 • to be inspired and share knowledge.

-Who should attend the Knowledge Exchange Day?
+Who should attend the annual Knowledge Exchange Day?

 Students, Masters/PhD researchers, Advanced Trainees, Academics, anyone interested in the field of ageing research (including general public) should attend.